 - Student representatives are elected by the student body to act as spokespersons for giving feedback to the course director on course management and academic content.
-Meetings will be held approximately once a month during the teaching period and students will be made aware of the dates of such meetings ahead of time.
-Student representatives are regularly invited to attend departmental meetings. - Questionnaires are also used to solicit information / feedback after each semester from the student body on the organisation, delivery and content of individual course units, and there is a general face-to-face feedback session for each program where students can voice their overall views of the program.
+Meetings will be held approximately once a month during the teaching period and students will be made aware of the dates of such meetings ahead of time. - Questionnaires are also used to solicit information / feedback after each Term from the student body on the organization, delivery and content of individual course units, and there is a general face-to-face feedback session for each program where students can voice their overall views of the program.